pluralsight/a11y-test-app/README.md

-# Getting Started with Create React App
+# PSDS A11y Test App

+This repo/project serves the purpose of running a11y tests against our design-system APIs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).